arcus/Arcus_Labs_Orientation/arcus_orientation.md

 - Getting help from someone else: Who to talk to and how to ask?
 - Arcus help desk
 - Research help desk
-- Discourse and Slack
+- Arcus Forum and Slack
   Pros and cons of different approaches.
-Writing questions vs. spoken, asking one person vs. asking a community (discourse, slack, office hours, email, user groups, web sources like SE, talking to peers, talking to PO, talking to Arcus staff, talking to Arcus ed team)
+Writing questions vs. spoken, asking one person vs. asking a community (Arcus Forum, slack, office hours, email, user groups, web sources like SE, talking to peers, talking to PO, talking to Arcus staff, talking to Arcus ed team)

 ### The reproducible example